-AJA Control Panel, Formats Tab, Example shows cross-conversion
+AJA Control Panel, Formats, Example shows cross-conversion

-Input Select Tab Screen
+Input Select Screen

-On the Inputs screen you can view the currently selected video and audio input sources and map audio sources to the channels supported by Final Cut Pro 7 (more on this later).
+On the Inputs screen, you can view the currently selected video and audio input sources and map audio sources to the channels supported by your editing application.
 Two information panes in the screen are provided: Video Input and Audio Input.

-AJA Control Panel, Inputs Tab
+AJA Control Panel, Inputs Screen

-Input Select Tab Settings
+Input Select Screen Settings

 Video Input-the pulldown menu allows you to see and change what's currently selected and the video format that KONA 3G has detected (if any).
 In the example shown previously, it shows that video is selected at the HDMI input and the format is 1080i with a frame rate of 29.97.
 Since this text is shown in blue, you can tell that it matches the framebuffer's primary format selected in the "Formats" screen.
 By looking at the input source, you can determine how the primary format should likely be set (unless you want to perform a conversion on input.)
 If you wish to select a different input use the pulldown to select either SDI 1, 2 or Dual Link for two-wire 4:4:4 RGB, or Stereo 3D.
-For 3G singlelink, choose the SDI Source used and select Stereo 3D from the SDI pulldown menu.
+For 3G single-link, choose the SDI Source used and select Stereo 3D from the SDI pulldown menu.